monfort314/traction-force-worm/README.md

 ## Installation

 Download the package and unpack.
-Go to its directory
+Go to its directory.
+The software was tested on Windows 11.
 Is it recommended to set up a conda environment:

 ```conda env create --name your_name --file=environment.yml```